 Whilst there is likely no ‘original’ coffee, Typica is the cultivar with the longest genetic history we know of, and a lot, if not most of Arabica coffee comes from here.
 It is known for its bright clean complexity, but has very low yields, tall trees which make it harder to harvest, and it is susceptible to many common coffee diseases and pests.

 Bourbon is the other cultivar from which most coffees have developed and mutated.
 It is similar to Typica, but has green leaves instead of bronze, slightly larger beans, and is generally considered to have a sweeter, more balanced cup profile.
 It can ripen red, yellow, orange and pink, so you may see terms like ‘Pink Bourbon’ around.

 Caturra is a natural mutation of the Bourbon cultivar which was discovered in Minas Gerais, Brazil.
 And despite its still relatively small yields, and susceptibility to disease, it has much smaller tree sizes, making it easier to harvest in a shorter amount of time.
 The Caturra would also go on to be a parent plant of the Catimor families mentioned later on this list.

-Mundo Novo is another common natural mutation of Bourbon, also discovered in Brazil, but was remarked for having much higher yields than other varietals, making it a more economical cultivar to grow despite it taking longer to mature.
-It
+Mundo Novo is another common natural mutation of Bourbon, also discovered in Brazil, but was remarked for having much higher yields than other cultivars, making it more economical to grow despite it taking longer to mature.

 Another natural Bourbon mutation, discovered by the Pacas family on their farm in El Salvador, hence its name.
 It is noted for its dwarf plants, higher yields, and similarity in cup profile to Bourbon, making it a great choice for farmers seeking to economise.